 Jesus could not be ignored.
 What He said and did was so authoritative and memorable that the crowds tried to understand who He was and what motivated Him.
 Their opinions were divided.
-Some thought He was good, and others concluded He was bad, deceiving the people.
-But the possibility that He might be God in a human body never occurred to them.
-Even the trainee apostles did not understand fully until the Holy Spirit came.
+Some thought He was good, but others concluded He was bad, deceiving the people.
+However, the possibility that He might be God in a human body, the Messiah, never occurred to them.
+Even the trainee apostles did not understand fully until the Holy Spirit came (John 16:12-15).

 © Dr Paul Adams